 Case Management in Long-Lasting Sobriety

 Your case management team can serve as a reliable support system not only during treatment but also for the years following it.
 Case managers can help with relapse prevention planning and ensure you have the support network in place to achieve long-lasting sobriety.
 If relapse is a part of your recovery journey, your case manager can help you recreate a recovery plan and help get you back on the right path.
-By providing a direct connection to resources, such as job placement or housing agencies, you can transition smoothly back into a life of stability and purpose.
+By providing a direct connection to resources, such as job placement, you can transition smoothly back into a life of stability and purpose.
 The benefits of case management are vast, but the most important is providing an individualistic approach to serve your needs.

 Case management is a collaborative and coordinated effort of professionals that work to provide healthcare solutions for your individual needs.
 Under the leadership of a case manager, all aspects of your care are considered.
 Doctors, specialized therapists, and treatment organizations can have a single point of contact who advocates for what’s best for you.
 In addition, case managers will provide you with essential life skills, create treatment schedules and recovery plans, and provide long-term support.
 We utilize case management at West Coast Recovery Centers because it personalizes client care and has a proven track record of success.
 We prioritize your individual needs throughout your recovery journey through the help of a case management team.
 Your case management team will provide you with the skills and resources you need during your treatment.
 For more information on case management or the resources we offer, please give us a call at (760) 492-6509.